-It’s located on the ground floor and has two rooms and a spacious bathroom, totalling 45 square metres.
+It’s located on the ground floor and has two rooms and a spacious bathroom, totaling 45 square meters.
 It has its own section of the garden, under the century-old mulberry tree.
 It accommodates 2 to 4 guests.
 The double bed has a silk canopy and a unique headboard made out of an oak Art Nouveau door.
 The bathroom, which is perfect for relaxing and romantic evenings, is equipped with a freestanding bathtub and a shower cabin with a hydromassage column.

-It’s located on the first floor and has an area of 48 square metres.
+It’s located on the first floor and has an area of 48 square meters.
 It features a fireplace in the living room.
 The suite has a spectacular double bed.
 It accommodates 2 to 4 guests.
-From the south windows you can see the castle wall and part of the Old Town, while the northern ones overlook our garden.
+From the south windows, you can see the castle wall and part of the Old Town, while the northern ones overlook our garden.
 The huge bathroom has a freestanding bathtub and a shower cabin with a hydromassage column.

 This spacious and full of sunlight suite is located on the first floor.
-It is open-space and has an area of 52 square metres on two levels.
+It is open-space and has an area of 52 square meters on two levels.
 It can accommodate 2 to 5 people.
 Its master bedroom is on a big loft and has a king size bed, which can be turned into twin beds.
 There is a smaller loft next to it with a single sofa-bed.
 The living room is on the lower level.
 It features a large sofa that can either be used as an oversized single bed or turned into two separate single beds.
 On the same level, the bathroom has a freestanding bathtub and a shower cabin with a hydromassage column.
-The suite’s windows overlook the garden and our neighbourhood.
+The suite’s windows overlook the garden and our neighborhood.

 The Medieval Town

-They are the ones who built the battlements, the moat, the bridges and the 11 gates.
-Remarkable public buildings, three hospitals and many churches were also built.
-The knights created the town we now call the Old or Medieval Town and divided it into two sections: the Collachium and the Bourg.
+They are the ones who built the battlements, the moat, the bridges, and the 11 gates.
+Remarkable public buildings, three hospitals, and many churches were also built.
+The Knights created the town we now call the Old or Medieval Town and divided it into two sections: the Collachium and the Bourg.
 Buildings that housed the Knights and the administration were located in the Collachium.

-The Bourg, the larger of the two areas, is where the local population, made up of Greeks, Jews and Latins, lived and worked.
+The Bourg, the larger of the two areas, is where the local population, made up of Greeks, Jews, and Latins, lived and worked.
 When the Turks conquered Rhodes in 1522 and the Knights left, the Old Town changed dramatically.
 Minarets were erected on the churches.
 There was a new addition to the hustle of the town: the voice of the muezzin calling the faithful to prayer.
 Mosques and public baths were built.
 For many years, the Greeks weren’t allowed to live within the walls.
-They were only permitted to work here and had to leave at dusk, before the gates closed.
+They were only permitted to work here and had to leave at dusk before the gates closed.
 In 1912, the walls and the Old Town were given a new lease of life.
 The Italians took over the reins from the Turks.
 Ruined and run-down buildings were restored and space was created for parks.
 People’s lives began to improve.

 When the Turks conquered Rhodes in 1522 and the Knights left, the Old Town changed dramatically.
 Minarets were erected on the churches.
 There was a new addition to the hustle of the town: the voice of the muezzin calling the faithful to prayer.
 Mosques and public baths were built.
 For many years, the Greeks weren’t allowed to live within the walls.
-They were only permitted to work here and had to leave at dusk, before the gates closed.
+They were only permitted to work here and had to leave at dusk before the gates closed.
 In 1912, the walls and the Old Town were given a new lease of life.
 The Italians took over the reins from the Turks.
 Ruined and run-down buildings were restored and space was created for parks.
 People’s lives began to improve.